 -

-Breakout room functionality for virtual delegates
+Breakout room functionality for virtual networking or collaborative workshops

 -

-Screen sharing for both audiences
+Screen sharing and live streaming for both audiences to view presentations simultaneously

 -